School of Education

 The UW–Madison School of Education is distinguished by the diversity and quality of its undergraduate programs.
 Consistently ranked in the top ten schools and colleges of education in national studies, the school prepares students in a variety of disciplines and for a range of professional roles, including artist, teacher, and therapist.

-The School of Education includes nine departments: Art, Counseling Psychology, Curriculum and Instruction, Dance, Educational Leadership and Policy Analysis, Educational Policy Studies, Educational Psychology, Kinesiology, and Rehabilitation Psychology and Special Education.
+The School of Education includes ten departments: Art, Counseling Psychology, Curriculum and Instruction, Dance, Educational Leadership and Policy Analysis, Educational Policy Studies, Educational Psychology, Kinesiology, Rehabilitation Psychology and Special Education and Theatre and Drama.
 Most School of Education students, including those interested in teacher education, begin their academic careers with a "pre-professional" designation.
-After two or three years of course work, students apply for admission to the professional component of their program.
-Students admitted to the university as Art majors enter directly into that professional program.
+After two or three years of course work, students apply for admission to the professional component of their undergraduate program.
+Students admitted to the university as Art and also Theatre and Drama majors enter directly into their professional program.
 Dance majors are admitted based on an audition.

 Because resources are limited, many programs are selective and competitive.
 School of Education faculty seek committed, creative, and reflective students who are sensitive to differing perspectives.
 For this reason, most of the school's limited-enrollment programs use criteria beyond grade point average to determine professional program admission.
 For this reason, too, the school consistently encourages students to challenge themselves and their initial career choices through volunteer experiences, service learning courses, internships or paid work experiences, and study abroad.